-Applications for a specific year must be received by the end of October of the previous year.
+South African applications for a specific year must be received by the end of October of the previous year.
+International applications for a specific year must be received by the end of September of the previous year

 A three-week intensive Mathematics course precedes the formal programme and commences early January.